-- 1. Stop the agent.
+1. Stop the agent.

 - 2. Confirm the location of the log files.

 - 3. Remove the agent as a daemon.

 - 4. Remove/Archive associated files.

-It is best to stop the agent before removing it; for instructions on stopping an agent, see Section 5.5.2, "Starting/Stopping the Agent on Mac OS X".
+It is best to stop the agent before removing it; for instructions on stopping an agent, see Section 6.5.2, "Starting/Stopping the Agent on macOS".